jlamperez/mortis/README.md

 ## 🧛 Credits

 Created by Jorge Lamperez
-Part of the CompactifAI Halloween Challenge 2025 🎃
+Part of the Kiroween Hackathon 2025 🎃

 ## 📜 License